-Stephen Spahn, Chancellor of The Dwight Schools said, "with her extensive background in international education, track record of leadership, and dedication to personalised learning – Dwight’s cornerstone – Ms. Aarnæs is poised to successfully launch Dwight’s first school in the Middle East."
+Stephen H. Spahn, Chancellor of The Dwight Schools said, "with her extensive background in international education, track record of leadership, and dedication to personalised learning – Dwight’s cornerstone – Ms. Aarnæs is poised to successfully launch Dwight’s first school in the Middle East."

 "We look forward to welcoming her and our new students when we open the doors in fall 2018.”

 Dwight School Dubai will be the New York based school’s first campus in the Middle East, and its fourth international school after London, Seoul, and Shanghai.
 It will become the most expensive school in the UAE on opening, by current KHDA approved fees, at a time when other premium tier schools are offering discounts and even lowering their fees.

 Aarnaes clearly has the pedigree for such a top-tier appointment however with 22 years of experience in the public and private education sector, including schools in Norway and Belgium.

 Prior to joining Dwight School Dubai, she was the Head of Oslo International School (OIS), private Kindergarten to Year 12 IB World School in Norway.